 - Glycine: 5g.

 - The Why: Helps lower core body temperature, which is a key signal for sleep onset.
-Particularly helpful if you cannot control the hotel room thermostat precisely.
+Particularly helpful if you cannot control the hotel room thermostat exactly.

 - Phosphatidylserine: 100mg to 300mg.